|Prep Time||Cook Time||Total Time|

 - Increase the oven temperature to 220C/200C Fan/Gas Mark 7.
 In a large bowl combine the filling ingredients and mix until well incorporated.
 Pour the filling into the cooled pie shell.

-- Lay all the vertical lattice pieces first.
+- Lay all the vertical strips first.
 (We placed 2 of the decorative braids vertically and the third to run horizontally.)

 - Then lift every other pastry strip and feed through the horizontal piece, placing the folded pieces back when the row is complete.
 Repeat until finished and carefully press the ends down to secure them.
 Trim away any excess pastry and reserve for making flower decorations.

-- Remove from the oven and cool on a wire rack for 15 minutes.
+- Remove from the oven and cool on a wire rack for 1 hour and 30 minutes.
 Serve dusted with icing sugar.